New skein invariants of links: Closed combinatorial formulae for the generalized invariants

+Now we observe that the formula for $X[T](L)$ satisfies properties (1) and (2) of Theorem~\ref{doft}.
+The proof of this is actually contained in the formalism of the proof that we have already made above.
+The reader will see that the argument from (\ref{dstar}) to the end of the proof can be read as a verification that the formula $X[T](L)$ satisfies the skein relation (1) of Theorem~\ref{doft} and the argument at the beginning of the proof involving formulas (\ref{dunlink}) and (\ref{dstirling}) can be regarded as a verification of property (2) of Theorem~\ref{doft} for the invariant $X[T]$.
+The proof is now complete. \end{proof}

-Note that the formula (\ref{xi}) can be regarded by itself as a definition of the invariant $D[T]$, since the right-hand side of the formula is an invariant of regular isotopy, as $D$ is invariant of regular isotopy.
-Furthermore, Remark~\ref{sublinks} applies also for the invariant $D[T]$.
-Finally, Remark~\ref{fiandh} applies here too, so, adapting Proposition~\ref{topequivh}, we have in analogy:
+\begin{rem} \rm Note that the formula (\ref{xi}) can be regarded by itself as a definition of the invariant $D[T]$, since the right-hand side of the formula is an invariant of regular isotopy, as $D$ is invariant of regular isotopy. \end{rem}